George Herbert Mead: Biography

 George Herbert Mead was born on February 27, 1863, in South Hadley, Massachusetts.
 He was raised in a Protestant, middle-class family comprising his father, Hiram Mead, his mother, Elizabeth Storrs Mead (née Billings), and his sister Alice.
 His father was a former Congregationalist pastor from a lineage of farmers and clergymen and who later held the chair in Sacred Rhetoric and Pastoral Theology at Oberlin College's theological seminary.
 Elizabeth taught for two years at Oberlin College and subsequently, from 1890 to 1900, served as president of Mount Holyoke College in South Hadley, Massachusetts.

 In 1879, George Mead enrolled at the Oberlin Academy at Oberlin College and then the college itself, graduating in 1883 with a Bachelor of Arts.
 After graduation, Mead taught grade school for about four months.
 From the end of 1883 through the summer of 1887, he worked as a surveyor for the Wisconsin Central Railroad Company.

-In autumn 1887, Mead enrolled at Harvard University, where his main interests were philosophy and psychology.
-At Harvard, Mead studied with Josiah Royce, a major influence upon his thought, and William James, whose children he tutored.
-In 1888, Mead left Harvard after receiving only a B.A. and moved to Leipzig, Germany to study with psychologist Wilhelm Wundt, from whom he learned the concept of "the gesture", which would become central to his later work.

 In 1891, Mead married Helen Kingsbury Castle (1860–1929), the sister of Henry Northrup Castle (1862–1895), a friend he met at Oberlin.

 Despite never finishing his dissertation, Mead was able to obtain a post at the University of Michigan in 1891.
 There, Mead met Charles Horton Cooley and John Dewey, both of whom would influence him greatly.
 In 1894, Mead moved, along with Dewey, to the University of Chicago, where he taught until his death.
 Dewey's influence led Mead into educational theory, but his thinking soon diverged from that of Dewey, and developed into his famous psychological theories of mind, self and society.

 He was active in Chicago's social and political affairs; his many activities include work for the City Club of Chicago.
 Mead believed that science could be used to deal with social problems and played a key role in conducting research at the settlement house in Chicago.
 He also worked as treasurer for Chicago's Hull House.
 He also collaborated closely with Jane Addams on matters of social justice.

 Mead died of heart failure on April 26, 1931.
+He had submitted his resignation to the University of Chicago three months earlier over the hiring of Mortimer J. Adler and was intending to join Columbia University, but died before that could happen.